sh3lk/mx/website/blog/testing.md

 ### Deterministic Simulation

-Service Weaver implements a type of randomized testing called [**deterministic simulation**][deterministic_simulation], popularized by [FoundationDB][foundationdb].
+MX implements a type of randomized testing called [**deterministic simulation**][deterministic_simulation], popularized by [FoundationDB][foundationdb].
 Deterministic simulation has the ability to (1) find rare, buggy executions of a system and (2) deterministically replay these executions.
 This allows you to step through a buggy execution, understand the bug, write a bug fix, and verify that the fix eliminates the bug.

-To deterministically simulate a system *without* Service Weaver, you'll have to implement a simulator from scratch.
+To deterministically simulate a system *without* MX, you'll have to implement a simulator from scratch.
 There aren't any existing tools that make it easy to perform deterministic simulation.
-Service Weaver, on the other hand, ships with a full deterministic simulation implementation.
+MX, on the other hand, ships with a full deterministic simulation implementation.

 ### Details